cmcollander/ugv/README.md

-This is a ROS package used to an autonomous UGV for research at the University of Texas at Arlington.
+This is a ROS package used for an autonomous UGV for research at the University of Texas at Arlington.

-This was made for ROS-Kinetic (has not been tested for other versions)
+This package works on differential drive robots using a Roboteq motor controller.
+(Tested on HDC2460 and MDC2460) This package has been tested successfully with ROS Kinetic and Melodic

-This ROS node is used with UGV.cpp for communication between /cmd_vel and /odom to a Roboteq motor controller.
+TODO: At a later date, I will add the configuration file for my motor driver (MDC2460)

 ROS Parameters
 * /motor_controller_usb, which Linux device the Roboteq controller is registered as.
 Default: /dev/ttyACM0